patrickbgates/ideasapp/README.md

 $ npm run dev
 ```

-Note: You must replace the `connectionString` in `config.js` with the connection string for your MongoDb instance.
+Note: You must replace `connectionString` in `config.js` with the connection string for your MongoDb instance.